Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 (SOUNDBITE OF BELL)

 SAGAL: Very good.
 You can buy Mandles.
-Some other flavors or scents that Mandles come in - swimsuit model - what does that smell like?
-Space cake and stripper's mouth - that's minty fresh breath.
+Some other flavors or scents that Mandles come in - swimsuit model - what does that smell like space? - space cake and stripper's mouth.
+That's minty-fresh breath.
 Bill Kurtis, how did Daniel Radcliffe do on our quiz?

 SAGAL: That's great.
 Nobody expected anything less from you, Daniel.